 We lie down or sit comfortably and keep our back straight.
 After a few quiet movements, we begin to breathe calmly and regularly, preferably through the nose.
 Then we imagine that by inhaling and exhaling we breathe in air and release it through our chakras.

-We begin by focusing our attention on the root chakra and imagining that we are breathing through it gently and slowly.
-We let the revitalizing prana stream flow in at its ease, and let if flow out again equally unhurriedly.
-We continue this for about 3 to 5 minutes, and then move on to the next energy center, the sacral chakra, and breathe through in the same manner.
-And thus we continue, moving on to the next center every 3 to 5 minutes until we have reached the crown chakra.
-It is important that our consciousness always stays with the chakra we are breathing through and is not allowed to drift away.
+We begin by focusing our attention on the root chakra and imagining that we breathe slowly and slowly.
+We let the flow of Revanizing Prana flow easily and let it flow smoothly without hurry.
+We continue for about 3 to 5 minutes, then to the next energy center, the sacred chakra, and we breathe in the same way.
+So we drive every 3 to 5 minutes to the next center until we reach the crown chakra.
+It is important that our consciousness always remains with the chakra through which we breathe and that it is not allowed to move away.

-Practically everyone who has done this simple exercise feels harmonious and balanced and yet full of energy afterward.
-Some are completely overwhelmed, and we’ve often heard comments like “I feel reborn’, I am a new person” or “I really feel rejuvenated” A few people have the feeling of finally being centered, while others simply feel calm and relaxed.
+Practically everyone who has done this simple exercise feels harmonious and well-balanced but full of energy.
+Some are completely overwhelmed and we often hear comments like “I feel born again, I am a new person” or “I feel really rejuvenated”.
+Some people finally feel centered, while others simply feel calm and relaxed. ,

 It’s really wonderful what a simple exercise can do!
 It is truly a source of joy, peace, strength and love, and it is very effective, especially for people who are depressed or feel weak and exhausted.
 Breathing the chakra allows us to recharge our energy system with a properly aligned power supply.